How to Reconstitute Peptides Step-by-Step | PSPeptides

 • Keep the stopper sealed: Always replace the cap after each use to maintain sterility

-Common Reconstitution Mistakes to Avoid
+How to Reconstitute Peptides: Common Mistakes to Avoid

 Using the wrong solvent

 Bacteriostatic water is the standard for most research peptides.
 Sterile water (without benzyl alcohol) can also be used but offers no antimicrobial protection — reconstituted solutions in sterile water should be used immediately or within 24 hours.
 Normal saline (0.9% NaCl) is appropriate for some peptides but can cause precipitation with others.
 When in doubt, use BAC water.
+Researchers who need to reconstitute peptides that are poorly soluble should consult our guide on bacteriostatic water properties and applications.

 Injecting water directly onto the powder